PrasadM96/Doppelganger-Cartoon-CO425/comparison_landmarks_and_hair/README.md

 # Comparison using landmarks + hair #

 ## Method ##
-* In here, the [face landmarks prediction of cartoon images] (https://github.com/PrasadM96/Doppelganger-Cartoon-CO425/tree/main/custom-dlib-lanmarks-predictor-cartoon-faces) & [face landmark prediction of human images](https://github.com/PrasadM96/Doppelganger-Cartoon-CO425/tree/main/custom-dlib-lanmarks-predictor-cartoon-faces) are used for predict the 35 landmarks on cartoon faces and human images.
+* In here, the [face landmarks prediction of cartoon images](https://github.com/PrasadM96/Doppelganger-Cartoon-CO425/tree/main/custom-dlib-lanmarks-predictor-cartoon-faces) & [face landmark prediction of human images](https://github.com/PrasadM96/Doppelganger-Cartoon-CO425/tree/main/custom-dlib-lanmarks-predictor-cartoon-faces) are used for predict the 35 landmarks on cartoon faces and human images.
-* The features of face (areas and distances between landmarks) are extracted and stored in a CSV file.
+* The features of face (areas and distances between landmarks) are extracted and stored in a [CSV file](https://github.com/PrasadM96/Doppelganger-Cartoon-CO425/blob/main/comparison_landmarks_and_hair/face/data7.csv).
 * In this approach, Hair extraction also combined to the comparison.
+* Features of hair area are extracted and append to the same [CSV file](https://github.com/PrasadM96/Doppelganger-Cartoon-CO425/blob/main/comparison_landmarks_and_hair/face/data7.csv).

 ## Results ##